StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 * A page that will clearly display the full tour itinerary, tour inclusions and the base starting price based on two people sharing.
 * A page that will allow the user to extend their trip either pre or post tour and present a list of Add-On's that will allow the user to customise their tour.
 * A gallery page to visually re-enforce the quality of the tour.
-* A Contact Us page that will contain a multi-fucntional form to enable the user to make an enquiry, request a quote or make a booking.
+* A Contact Us page that will contain a multi-functional form to enable the user to make an enquiry, request a quote or make a booking.
 * A Get a Quote button on the right of the navbar that will link to the multi-functional form on the Contact Us page.

 ### Future feature requirements: